illusionfield/fourseven-scss/README.md

 # Dart Sass for Meteor.js

+## Important Notice

+This is a major change—from LibSass to Dart Sass.
+Please read the [Migration Guide](MIGRATION-GUIDE.md) for detailed instructions before proceeding.

 This is a build plugin for Meteor.js that compiles Sass files using Dart Sass.

 ## Installation